Skip to main content

 make DEVICE=Mystrix build

-1. Upload to your Mystrix.
-Make sure your Mystrix is in upload mode already.
+1. Upload MatrixOS to your Mystrix.
+Make sure your Mystrix is in upload mode.

 pip install psutil